 *Not sure if your school is eligible for the Robotics Start-up grant?
 Please see full list of eligible schools - Click Here (don't see your school on the list?
 Please email RobotGrant@techpointyouth.org)

-Up to 400 grants are available to Indiana elementary schools who qualify.
-Any interested elementary teacher is encouraged to apply, regardless of their robotics knowledge or content background.
-Robotics professional development will be available to all awarded educators and will include training and information on VEX IQ robotics kits, competition logistics, expectations for Robotics Educators and, most importantly, how educators can integrate Project Lead the Way activities into the classroom with the new robotics kit.
+We encourage any 1st - 8th grade educator, whose school is eligible, to apply regardless of their robotics knowledge or content background (92% of 1st year robotics coaches have no prior robotics coaching experience).
+Robotics training will be available to all awarded educators and will include training and information on VEX IQ robotics kits, competition logistics, expectations for robotics educators and how educators can integrate Project Lead the Way activities (for elementary only) into the classroom with the new robotics kit.

 Please note our timeline below for both the grant and VEX IQ Robotics season:

 What questions will be asked on the grant?

 Prepare for the application by reviewing the following:

 - Review Proposal Summary, FAQ, and Terms and Conditions (Elementary Link or Middle School Link) of the Grant Application